-The statements of activities reports the change in net assets from operating and nonoperating activities.
-Nonoperating revenues consist of: unrestricted funds earmarked for use in future periods; investment return net of endowment spending for current operations; gains and losses on investments held in charitable remainder unitrusts; unrestricted contributions designated by the Board of Trustees as acting as endowment; temporarily and permanently restricted contributions; contributions (spent) reserved for future periods; change in allowance and discount for pledges; donor re-designation of funds; and net assets for which restrictions expired during the fiscal year.
+The statements of activities report the change in net assets from operating and nonoperating activities.
+Nonoperating activities consist of: unrestricted funds earmarked for use in future periods; investment return net of endowment spending; gains and losses on investments held in charitable remainder unitrusts; unrestricted contributions designated by the Board of Trustees as acting as endowment; temporarily and permanently restricted contributions; change in allowance and discount for pledges.
+In addition, net assets released from restrictions for capital outlays are reported in nonoperating activities at the time the assets are put into service.
 All other activities are reported as operating.